Treatment for PTSD

-Scientists linked over 60 years the combat trauma and PTSD together.
-Most of the scientists thought that military combat was the primary cause of PTSD.
-An important fact is that over the past thirty years the criteria of PTSD has evolved.
-Currently PTSD is linked not also to combat trauma but also to other traumatic events happening in “normal live”.
-For example, PTSD can be caused by car accidents, plane crashes, natural disasters, such es earthquakes and hurricanes, by being taken hostages, domestic violence, and sexual abuse.
+An important fact is that over the past thirty years, the criteria for PTSD have evolved.
+Currently, PTSD is linked not only to combat trauma but also to other traumatic events happening in normal life.
+For example, PTSD can be caused by car accidents, plane crashes, natural disasters, such as earthquakes and hurricanes, being taken hostages, domestic violence, and sexual abuse.

 Signs and symptoms of PTSD